Ayurveda

 Maharishi Sushruta was a physician in ancient INDIA known today as the “Father of Plastic Surgery” for inventing and developing surgical procedures.

-Ayurveda is based on the fact that all creation is composed of a mixture and combination of 5 elements:
+Ayurveda is based on the understanding that all creation is composed of five universal elements::

 Ayurveda is the knowledge of life that consists of the secret of balancing the imbalanced elements.
 A combination of two of each element makes a Dosha, for example: Vata dosha is composed of Ether and Air elements, Pitta dosha has Fire and Water elements, and Kapha dosha contains Earth and Water elements.
 Therefore, the balanced state of these elements is the foundation of a healthy individual.
 According to the Sushruta Samhita – one of the main Ayurvedic texts: